-Holders of shares of the Company's preferred stock are entitled to receive noncumulative annual dividends at a rate of 8% of the applicable original issue price when, as and if declared by the Company's board of directors.
-Series G and G-1 preferred stockholders will receive dividends, prior and in preference to any dividends on all other preferred stock and common stock.
-Series A, B, C, D, E and F preferred stockholders will receive dividends, prior and in preference to any dividends on shares of the Company's Series A-1 preferred stock and common stock.
-Series A-1 preferred stock and common stock.
-Series A-1 preferred stock and common stock.
+Holders of shares of Legacy BuzzFeed's preferred stock were entitled to receive noncumulative annual dividends at a rate of 8% of the applicable original issue price when, as and if declared by Legacy BuzzFeed's board of directors.
+Series G and G-1 preferred stockholders of Legacy BuzzFeed were entitled to receive dividends, prior and in preference to any dividends on all other preferred stock and common stock.
+Series A, B, C, D, E and F preferred stockholders of Legacy BuzzFeed were entitled to receive dividends, prior and in preference to any dividends on shares of Legacy BuzzFeed's Series A-1 preferred stock and common stock.
+Series A-1 preferred stockholders of Legacy BuzzFeed were entitled to receive dividends prior and in preference to any dividends on shares of the Company's common stock.
 The Company has not declared or paid any cash dividends.